 - $6,000 spending limit on U.S. supermarkets

 Who should apply: Big Kroger and Home Chef fans should get this card for its incredible cash back rate.
-This card shines best for those who tend to spend time at home – perhaps getting groceries, then cooking at home and streaming shows during dinner.
+It shines best for those who tend to spend time at home – perhaps getting groceries, then cooking at home and streaming shows during dinner.

 Who should skip: Those who cannot get enough of delivery food (the options are endless) should avoid this card.
 If you prefer independent meal kit subscriptions (like Hello Fresh or Blue Apron), you should also skip.

 Bank of America Customized Cash Rewards Card: Best for meal kit subscriptions